|

 When responding

-to a takeout double, add one extra point for any unbid four
+to a takeout double, add one extra point for an unbid four

-card major and two extra points for any unbid five card major.
+card major and two extra points for an unbid five card major.

 Then if your total comes to 9-11 working points ( do not count

-anything for jacks or queens in any suit by the opponent when
+anything for jacks or queens in any suit bid by an opponent)

-than 11 revalued points, cuebid the opponent's suit.
-Say your
+revalued points, cuebid the opponent's suit.
+Say your LHO

-LHO opens 1C, partner doubles, the next passes and you are
+opens 1C, partner doubles, the next passes and you are gazing

 a.
 S. A874 H. K4